msv-lab/llm-play/README.md

 ## Partitioning [WIP]

+Responses can be grouped into equivalence classes based on a specified binary relation.
+This partitioning can be either global - across all responses - using the command `--partition-global`, or local — restricted to responses associated with the same (model, prompt) pair — using the command `--partition-local`.

-By default, all responses are grouped into equivalence classes based on their syntactic identity.
-To ensure that responses are categorized without regard to trailing whitespace or differences in uppercase and lowercase characters, use the following command:
+By default, after each operation, responses are globally grouped into equivalence classes based on their syntactic identity.
+The equivalence relation used for partitioning can be customized via the `--relation` option.
+For instance, to ensure responses are classified without regard to trailing whitespace or differences in letter case, the following command can be used:

-    llm-play --partition responses \
+    llm-play --partition-local responses \
              --relation __TRIMMED_CASE_INSENSITIVE__ \
              --output classes

 Paritioning can be performed for a subset of data:

-    llm-play --partition data/qwen2.5-7b-instruct_1.0/a_4ae91f5bd6090fb6 \
+    llm-play --partition-local data/qwen2.5-7b-instruct_1.0/a_4ae91f5bd6090fb6 \
              --relation "$EQUIVALENCE" \
              --output classes